humanplayer2/mkmods/homemade/LaserRaven WIP/README.md

 ![](images/kicad_pcb.png)

 ## Trackpoint
-I really like ThinkPads.
-X301, you hold my heart.
+I really like ThinkPads (X301, you hold my heart).
 Not least for their trackpoints.
 I love trackpoints.
-For the type of work I do, I need no other pointing device.
+For my day-to-day computing, I need no other pointing device.

-## Number of alpha keys
+## 32 alpha keys
 As a Dane writing frequent Danish and English, on my main layer, I want a 29 letter alphabet (ABC...WXYZ+ÆØÅ).
 I also want dot and comma.
 That's 31 keys.
 For symmetry, that makes 32 keys.
 The last is for tab.

 ## Pinky fans
 I like a somewhat aggresive pinky stagger of 1u.
-I don'd find it nice to reach further down than that, so I have no pinky keys under the home row.
+I don't find it nice to reach further down than that, so I have no pinky keys under the home row.

-I'm not good at my pinky directly up.
-On my Laser Prosthetic, I have pinky clusters where I reach up and out a bit.
+I'm not good at hitting a key directly up from home with my pinky.
+On my [Laser Prosthetic](../LaserProsthetic/README.md), I have pinky clusters where I reach up and out a bit.
 That's fine, but requires a bit of a hand lift.

 With the outer-most key on this board, I'm experimenting with how it'll feel to reach only out, but not up.
 I've arragned the keys in a fan with a radius the length of my pinky.
 This way, I hope to have three keys easily reachable with each pinky.